The mission of the Bachelor of Arts in Psychology encompasses:

 and Statistics with Computer Applications Lab

-4 BBST 165 Foundations of Christian Thought 3 ENGL 100 Basic Studies in Critical Thinking and Writing 3 or ENGL 112 Studies in Critical Thinking and Writing I
+4 BBST 165 Foundations of Christian Thought 3 ENGL 100 Studies in Critical Thinking and Writing with Studio 3 or ENGL 112 Studies in Critical Thinking and Writing I

-- Completing a minimum of 30 hours of General Education and Bible.
+- Completing a minimum of 30 hours of Core Curriculum and Bible.

 - Accomplishing an overall cumulative GPA of 2.5 in all college level work.